Master's Program in Munich

 - Strategic Management3 CH / 4 ECTS

 The strategic positioning of an organization is instrumental to its success.
 Having a clear vision and mission that runs throughout the organization is key to both internal and external branding.
-To optimize the overall performance of a firm or a business unit within a firm, students learn to identify and analyze the drivers of the firm’s performance and identify external changes that may affect optimal results.
+To optimize the overall performance of a firm or a business unit within a firm, students learn to identify and analyze the drivers of performance and identify external changes that may affect optimal results.
 This course reviews the main concepts, methods and tools used in formulating strategies and implementing processes.
-It also explores ways to better leverage a firm’s internal resources in order to improve sustainable performance and investigates the limitations of applied theory.

 - Management Information Systems3 CH / 4 ECTS

-This course examines the role of management information systems in organizations and provides an overview of the functions and cost of technology.
+This course provides an overview of the functions and cost of technology.
 Students explore how companies make the most of their investment for managing data and for communicating both internally and externally at a time when companies’ IT budgets are continually increasing.

 This seminar helps students better understand, analyze and identify future career paths.
-The knowledge and experience acquired during the MBA course inevitably change the individual’s profile in the market.
-Reassessing that profile is an essential part of planning for the future, preparing a new CV and perfecting a networking presentation.
-The changing business environment requires a more innovative approach to job searches, this seminar offers practical support for finding employment after graduating.
+The knowledge and experience acquired during the MBA course inevitably changes the individual’s profile in the market.
+Reassessing that profile, preparing a new CV and perfecting a networking presentation are essential when planning for the future.
+The changing business environment requires a more innovative approach to job seeking, and this seminar offers practical support for finding employment after graduating.

 - Communication Skills (seminar)

-This seminar focuses on understanding the processes needed for effective oral and written communication in a business setting.
-Emphasis is placed on the application of key principles that will enhance communication and effectiveness, as well as the development of skills and attitudes appropriate for business communication; especially in public speaking.
+This seminar focuses on effective oral and written communication in a business setting.
+Emphasis is placed key principles that will enhance communication and effectiveness, as well as the development of skills and attitudes appropriate for business communication, especially in public speaking.

 - Specialization-specific courses I-V15 CH / 20 ECTS